iti92/fakestoreAPI_example/README.md

-> [!IMPORTANT]
-> This application use cookie.
-To use full functionality of this application, please run it on dev mode or upload it to a server.

 # Fake API store example

 This is an mobile first app that use data from https://fakestoreapi.com/ developed by Topal Iulian.